swarbler/bestof/tech/peripherals/displays.md

 	- *the Epson is brighter with better contrast*
 - **better upgrade:** Epson 5050UB

-{: .alternative-title }
-> If you really want to bore a hole in your wallet
->
-> The Epson LS11000 is sharper than the 5050UB, but it will cost significantly more and has worse contrast
+> The Epson LS11000 is sharper than the 5050UB, but it will cost significantly more and has worse contrast.
+The LS12000 has an even higher asking price the LS11000, but has better contrast and IQ overall.
+Both are not very nice for your wallet…
->
-> The Epson LS12000 has an even higher asking price the LS11000, but has better contrast and IQ overall
->
-> Both are not very nice for your wallet…

-{: .alternative-title }
-> If you must get an e-waste projector from a no-name brand
->
-> Happrun H1 / Onoayo AY2PRO
+> Happrun H1 / Onoayo AY2PRO seem to be good no-name brand projectors, but I would not recommend them as they are mass-produced e-waste that need to replaced within a few months

 #### Accessories